RDFLib/timefuncs/README.md

     * `time:intervalDisjoint`
 * `tfun:isIn()`
     * `time:intervalIn`

 ### Implementation logic
-Functions are implemented to test for every conceivable way that they may be found to be true in data.
+Functions implemented test for every conceivable way that a temporal relation may be found to be true in given data.
 For example, `isBefore(a, b)` will return true if:

 * the predicate `time:before` is given between `a` & `b`, or any chain of objects `a` ... `n` ... `b`
 * the predicate `time:after` is given between `b` & `a`, or any chain of objects `b` ... `n` ... `a`